Youssef1313/MTPSharding/docs/Design.md

 #### Running as normal executable or via dotnet test pipe protocol

-When running as a normal executable, the entry point could build a "fake" test framework that runs.
-We run the child processes for batching with `--batch-pipe`, and the child processes communicate back test results to the "fake" test framework.
+When running as a normal executable (either directly or via dotnet test pipe protocol), the entry point could build a "fake" test framework that runs.
+We run the child processes and communicate with them via the pipe protocol.
+The child processes communicate back test results to the "fake" test framework.
 The fake test framework responsibility is then to only report the reuslts received via pipe.

-When running with dotnet test pipe protocol, we do the same.
-We run a "fake" test framework that child processes communicate with.
-The child processes, however, won't be passed the dotnet test pipe.
-Only the "parent" process will communicate with dotnet test.
+Note: the "fake" test framework knows nothing about anything.
+So it's not passed any arguments (except `--server dotnettestcli --dotnet-test-pipe ...` when running with dotnet test).
+This means, `--report-trx` or any other extensions are not going to work properly with batching.
+We could pass `--report-trx` etc down to each individual child process, but that means we are not collecting a single TRX.

+Maybe we can start making the "fake" test framework aware of some common features.

 #### Running in Json RPC server mode